thisdot/starter.dev/starters/express-apollo-prisma/README.md

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
 2. run `npm run infrastructure:start`
 3. run `npm run db:seed`
+4. run `npm run prisma:studio` to view your database.

 ### Updating Schemas and Entities